 In addition to not including a disclaimer you can be removed from Amazon’s Affiliate Network for linking to products in emails (email marketing), cloaking links, including links in eBooks, noting a static price of a product and more.
 So you’ll want to be familiar with Amazon’s rules before posting content with links.

 Additionally there are tons of tools and plugins to automatically add your affiliate tag to links which you can see below.

 6 High-Impact Tools (and Tips) for Affiliate Marketers

 Once you have built your blog, written some high quality pieces of content, and have joined the Amazon Affiliate program. you’ll want to optimize your income.

-There are thousands of other affiliate programs and international Amazon programs that you will want to be part of and these tools will help.
+There are thousands of other affiliate programs for bloggers and international Amazon programs that you will want to be part of and these tools will help.

 1. International Amazon Links.